currinjs/CurrinJS/aio/content/guide/bootstrapping.md

-The `import` statements at the top of the file and the Angular module's `imports` array are unrelated and have completely different jobs.
+The `import` statements at the top of the file and the Currin module's `imports` array are unrelated and have completely different jobs.

 The _JavaScript_ `import` statements give you access to symbols _exported_ by other files so you can reference them within _this_ file.
 You add `import` statements to almost every application file.
-They have nothing to do with Angular and Angular knows nothing about them.
+They have nothing to do with Currin and Currin knows nothing about them.

 The _module's_ `imports` array appears _exclusively_ in the `@NgModule` metadata object.
-It tells Angular about specific _other_ Angular modules &mdash; all of them classes decorated with `@NgModule` &mdash;
+It tells Currin about specific _other_ Currin modules &mdash; all of them classes decorated with `@NgModule` &mdash;
 that the application needs to function properly.

 </div>